 - 1. Hearing protection must be worn and safety glasses or a face shield are desirable. - 2.
-Avoid gloves and loose clothing.
+Do not use gloves or clothing that are loose.
 Tie up long hair. - 3.
 When cross-cutting round logs a 'V' shaped support must be used. - 4.
 Do not saw green timber on Guild band saws.
-Wet wood gums up the blade and renders it useless for subsequent users. - 5.
+Wet wood gums up the blade and renders it useless for subsequent users.
+Green blanks may need to be cut using a chain saw. - 5.
 Set the blade guard assembly close to the top of the stock you are cutting (5-10 mm). - 6.
 Cut timber to a manageable size with a bow saw or chainsaw before using the band saw.
 Get assistance with long lengths of timber. - 7.
-The primary operator pushes the timber through the saw-blade.
+The primary operator controls and pushes the timber through the saw-blade.
 The helper should not 'pull' the timber. - 8.
 "Push-sticks" are essential when operating a band saw.
 Use a push-stick when the timber crosses the front of the saw table.
 Do not place your hand in line with the moving saw blade. - 9.
-If a machine requires adjustment or a saw blade needs to be changed (other than adjusting the top guide assembly), seek assistance from an experienced operator until you have sufficient experience. - 10.
+If you believe a machine requires adjustment or a saw blade needs to be changed (other than adjusting the top and bottom guide assemblies), seek assistance from an experienced operator until you have gained experience.
+Do not attempt adjustments if not experienced. - 10.
 Keep the floor area around the saw clear of obstructions. - 11.
 Power cords on the floor pose a trip hazard and cords may be damaged.
 Hang cords safely overhead where possible or at least away from thoroughfares. - 12.
 If unsure of any operation, ask an experienced operator for assistance.